-To initialize you the container. call Bootstrap.startInitialization().
-Before calling register any services startInitialization(). you must required by the environment.
-You do this calling, for
+Tο initialize the container, you call Bootstrap.startInitialization().
+Before calling startInitialization(), you must register any services required by the environment.
+You can do this bν calling. for example, bootstrap.getManager().getServices().add(JpaServices.class, new MyJpaServices()).
+You must also provide the application context bean store.

-'''

-example, bootstrap.getManager().getServices().add(JpaServices.class, new

-MyJpaServices()).

-'''

-Having called startInitialization(), the org.jboss.weld.manager.api.WeldManager for each BDA can be obtained by calling Bootstrap.getManager(BeanDeploymentArchive bda).
+Having called startInitialization(), the Manager for each BDA can be obtained by calling Bootstrap.getManager(BeanDeploymentArchive bda).